 The personal requirements for applicants, including eligibility windows and a proven record of research activities of at least 12 months, are governed by article 5 of the Ambizione Regulations.
 For applicants with PhD, the date of the examination or viva voce/defence of the thesis is the decisive date.
-For applicants who have completed their medical studies, the date of the medical exam (Staatsexamen or equivalent exam) is relevant.
+For applicants who have completed their medical studies and plan to have clinical activity during the grant, the date of the medical exam (Staatsexamen or equivalent exam) is relevant (regardless of whether they also have a PhD).
 An extension of the eligibility windows is governed by the General Implementation Regulations for the Funding Regulations (see Clause 1.11).
 Professors in permanent or temporary employment are not eligible for Ambizione.